EURO CRIME

 • Learner, Tobsha/T S author of 'Sphinx' set in Egypt in 1977.

-• Leather, Stephen author of twenty-one thrillers, including five in the Dan Shepherd series.
+• Leather, Stephen author of more than twenty-five thrillers, including ten in the Dan Shepherd series.

 • Leclere, Eric author of "The Lost Son".